haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_14.0.x.md

 * WebDAV is configured via environment variables in the Seafile server `.env`.
 Please refer to [WebDAV extension](../extension/webdav.md) for details.
 * Metadata server is configured via environment variables in the Seafile server `.env`.
 Please refer to [Metadata server](../extension/metadata-server.md) for details.
 * Thumbnail server configurations in `seahub_settings.py` have changed.
 Please refer to [Thumbnail server](../extension/thumbnail-server.md) for details.
+* SeaSearch is the default search engine for new Seafile Pro Docker deployments.